TosiaCh/DataAnalysisWithPython/README.md

 ### LinearRegression_HousePrices
 Linear regression analysis focused on house price prediction, comparison of polynomial regression models, evaluation of prediction errors, and examining how additional features influence model performance.

+### LinearRegression2.ipynb
+Analysis of fish characteristics focused on relationships between fish length and weight using linear and polynomial regression models, comparison of model performance, and classification of fish species based on physical attributes.